Tag

 Mutant Football League

 Football is a bad sport.
 Yes, it’s beloved by millions, but the concussions that result from giants hurling themselves at each other are an undeniable problem.
-The sport is much more enjoyable in video game form, especially arcade-style football, which lets you perform superhuman feats without hideous injuries or annoying flags.
+The sport is much more enjoyable in form, especially arcade-style football, which lets you perform superhuman feats without hideous injuries or annoying flags.

 Digital Dream Entertainment’s Mutant Football League literally plays by that rule set by pitting skeletons, robots, orcs, aliens, and mutated humans against each other in not-so-friendly gridiron contests featuring landmines and cheat plays.
 Mutant Football League is definitely worth playing, and not because it’s the rare American football PC game that isn’t Madden NFL; it’s legitimately good, despite some annoying dirty trick plays.

 Mutants and monsters unleash maniacal carnage on the gridiron in THIS action packed, arcade-style football game.
-Mutant Football League delivers intense online multiplayer action, deep and deadly humor.
+Mutant Football League delivers intense online multiplayer action, deep strategy and deadly humor.

-arenas full of ruthless fans and deadly traps set the stage for mayhem in every contest that allows players to win by highest score or by killing and eradicating their opponents – a feat made easier as teams use their unique “Dirty Tricks” such as “Bribe the Ref” to overturn a call or having a player become “Ginormous” to grow in size and pummel the puny combatants in their path.
+Fantastical arenas full of ruthless fans and deadly traps set the stage for mayhem in every contest that allows players to win by highest score or by killing and eradicating their opponents – a feat made easier as teams use their unique “Dirty Tricks” such as “Bribe the Ref” to overturn a call or having a player become “Ginormous” to grow in size and pummel the puny combatants in their path.
 Whenever a game begins you’ll quickly discover the only predictable element is broken bones.

 Mutant Football League is the bloody-fun, next-gen, successor to arcade-style American football games, taking inspiration from over-the-top sports games such as NFL Blitz and the Sega Genesis classic, Mutant League Football.
 Digital Dreams’ MFL game delivers deep strategic 7-on-7 gameplay, with bone-crunching, tooth-shattering, head splitting hits, and a roster of comical ghouls delivering tongue-through-cheek humor.
 Oh, and blood.
 Lots of blood.